 Take a 9×13 baking pan and spray it with some vegetable oil then line it with parchment so the parchment paper overhangs the sides.

 Place each formed roll into the baking pan, spreading them out so they are equally spaced.
-Then cover the pan and let the rolls rise for about 30 minutes.
+Then cover the pan and let them rise for about 30 minutes.
 Once they are ready they will be all puffed up and touching each other.

-Bake the rolls in a 375F oven for 17-20 minutes, or until golden brown.
-Then take them out and brush them with a little melted butter.
+Bake in a 375F oven for 17-20 minutes, or until golden brown.
+Then take out the tray and brush the tops with a little melted butter.

 Move them to a cooling rack, and (here comes the HARD part), wait until they are just warm before eating them.
 This gives the crumb time to finish forming and the rolls time to firm up.
 (Yes, they are soft, but there is such a thing as too soft!)